-On March 8, 2002, the Trust declared the Arlington Loan to be in default and accelerated payment on the full amount of the Ioan.
+On March 8, 2002, the Trust declared the Arlington Loan to be in default and accelerated payment on the full amount of the loan.
 The Trust then commenced a mortgage foreclosure action in Louisiana state court, securing a ruling that Cyrus had committed fraud to obtain the Arlington Loan and that such fraud constituted an event of default.
 As a consequence, the Arlington Apartments were sold for approximately \$6.5 million in net proceeds, of which the Trust received \$5.9 million.
 The Trust also obtained a judgment of more than \$10 million against Cyrus and its principals.
-In September and October 2002, the Trust brought several actions against UBS related to the sale of Ioans by Paine Webber to the Trust.
+In September and October 2002, the Trust brought several actions against UBS related to the sale of loans by Paine Webber to the Trust.
 With respect to the Arlington Loan, the Trust's theory was that, because Cyrus's fraud put the Arlington Loan in default from the outset, Paine Webber (and, therefore, its successor UBS) necessarily breached its representation in the Merrill Lynch MLPA that "there is no material default." ...
-On September 13, 2004, after two years of vigorous litigation, the Trust \$19.375 million in consideration for releases on 32 loans, the sole consideration for the Trust's release on the Arlington Loan was UBS's assignment of its rights under the Love MLPA.
+On September 13, 2004, after two years of vigorous litigation, the Trust and UBS reached a settlement releasing the Trust's claims as to 33 loans.
+While UBS paid the Trust \$19.375 million in consideration for releases on 32 loans, the sole consideration for the Trust's release on the Arlington Loan was UBS's assignment of its rights under the Love MLPA.